arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 🚀 Business Impact

-This project demonstrates how raw transactional data can be converted into a structured analytics system that helps businesses optimize sales performance, understand customer demand patterns, and improve operational decision-making.
+This project demonstrates how sales transaction data can be transformed into actionable business insights to understand customer purchasing patterns, monitor product performance, and support business decisions using SQL and Excel.

 📷 Dashboard Preview